 The Government’s recent announcement of an extra £2bn for science in the 2016 Autumn Statement is a positive step.
 But, as you can read in our blog from the time, it could almost be cancelled out in cash terms from losing access to EU research funding, and the damage to collaborations already mentioned could mean the overall impact is greater than the new cash.

 What you can do

-We’re running a campaign asking you to give a Christmas present for science, making the case for EU research programmes.
-Give UK research a festive gift by signing a petition, writing to your MP or even coming along to our lobby in Parliament.
-Click here for details.
+We’re running a campaign making the case for EU research programmes.
+Give UK research a festive gift by writing to your MP and inviting them to our lobby in Parliament, and joining them if you can: Click here for details.

 The House of Commons Science and Technology Select Committee, a group of MPs who scrutinise the Government’s policies on research, recently released a report on Brexit.
 See the summary on our blog, or read the full report to find out more.